stanford-futuredata/ColBERT/README.md

 ## Installation

-ColBERT requires Python 3.7+ and Pytorch 1.9+ and uses the [HuggingFace Transformers](https://github.com/huggingface/transformers) library.
+ColBERT requires Python 3.7+ and Pytorch 1.9+ and uses the [Hugging Face Transformers](https://github.com/huggingface/transformers) library.

 We strongly recommend creating a conda environment using the commands below.
 (If you don't have conda, follow the official [conda installation guide](https://docs.anaconda.com/anaconda/install/linux/#installation).)